 Through UNE’s Pre-Professional Pharmacy program, you’ll gain the expertise and knowledge needed to succeed in the Doctor of Pharmacy program.
-This two-year program is designed for students planning to apply to the College of Pharmacy, covering all pre-requisite courses for the doctoral program.
+This two-year program is designed for students planning to apply to the School of Pharmacy, covering all pre-requisite courses for the doctoral program.

 As a Pre-Professional Pharmacy student, you’ll have the opportunity to:

-- Integrate with the College of Pharmacy
+- Integrate with the School of Pharmacy

 - Build relationships with faculty in the doctoral program